 Household-based survey designs are notoriously ineffective in studying hard-to-reach populations.
-The presentation will focus on lessons learned from more than 15 years of field surveys on migrants and similarly hard to reach populations carried out using alternative field methods.
-Three different methods to overcome the lack of sampling frames will be presented.
-The first case study presented is the experience of the Regional Observatory on Integration and Multiethnicity of Lombardy that, since 2001, has been carrying out cross-sectional regional representative surveys using the Centre Sampling method, also reaching undocumented migrants.
-The second experience regards two surveys aimed at the investigation of genital mutilation/cutting prevalence among migrants through a combination of facility-based and snowball sampling, a methodology discussed and tested during the Daphne project FGM-Prev founded by the European Commission.
-Finally, we will discuss an adaptation of the Capture-Recapture Sampling to estimate the number of street-based sex-workers in Milan using data collected by NGOs assisting sex workers through mobile units.
+The presentation focused on lessons learned from more than 15 years of field surveys on migrants and similarly hard to reach populations carried out using alternative field methods.
+Three different methods to overcome the lack of sampling frames were presented.
+The first case study presented was the experience of the Regional Observatory on Integration and Multiethnicity of Lombardy that, since 2001, has been carrying out cross-sectional regional representative surveys using the Centre Sampling method, also reaching undocumented migrants.
+The second experience regarded two surveys aimed at the investigation of genital mutilation/cutting prevalence among migrants through a combination of facility-based and snowball sampling, a methodology discussed and tested during the Daphne project FGM-Prev founded by the European Commission.
+Finally, the presentation discussed an adaptation of the Capture-Recapture Sampling to estimate the number of street-based sex-workers in Milan using data collected by NGOs assisting sex workers through mobile units.

 The seminar is a part of the series of international seminars that are organised by the European Centre.